ggloor/miseq_bin/README.md

+### NOTE: AS OF 2017 THIS WORKFLOW IS NO LONGER MAINTAINED.
+PLEASE USE THE dada2 workflow

 	Mar 2015
 	Working doc by Jean Macklaim
 	This is a working document.
 There are no guarantees that the instructions will be accurate